Relativistic model-free prediction for neutrinoless double beta decay at leading order: Renormalization of the amplitude

-{\it Renormalization of the $0\nu\beta\beta$ amplitude.}---We focus on the scattering process $nn\rightarrow ppe^-e^-$ in the $^1S_0$ wave, as it is the only channel that requires a contact term to ensure the renormalizability in the heavy-baryon approach~\cite{Cirigliano2018Phys.Rev.Lett.202001,Cirigliano2019Phys.Rev.C055504}.
-Without loss of generality for our arguments, we consider the kinematics $n(\bm p_i)n(-\bm p_i)\rightarrow p(\bm p_f)p(-\bm p_f)e(\bm p_{e1}=0)e(\bm p_{e2}=0)$.
-The LO amplitude can be schematically written as
+We focus on the scattering process $nn\rightarrow ppe^-e^-$ in the $^1S_0$ wave, as it is the only channel that requires a contact term to ensure the renormalizability in the heavy-baryon approach~\cite{Cirigliano2018Phys.Rev.Lett.202001,Cirigliano2019Phys.Rev.C055504}.
+Apart from the $^1S_0$ channel, there are other channels with nonzero angular momenta that have fairly large contributions to the nuclear matrix elements in nuclear structure calculations~\cite{Siimkovic2008Phys.Rev.C045503,Fang2018Phys.Rev.C045503}, but the LO amplitude can be renormalized in these channels without the contact terms.